Howard Malmstadt: Early life

-Malmstadt was born on the 17th of February 1922 in Marinette, Wisconsin.
+Malmstadt was born on 17 February 1922 in Marinette, Wisconsin.
 He graduated from the University of Wisconsin–Madison in 1943 with a B.S. degree doing undergraduate research in organic chemistry.
 After graduation, he became an ensign in the US Navy, attending naval electronics and radar schools at Princeton University, MIT, Bell Labs, San Diego Fleet School, and Pearl Harbor.
-He became supervisor for the Department of Electronics Fundamentals at the Naval Radar School on Treasure Island, California before being released from the US Navy in 1946 with the rank of senior lieutenant.
+He became supervisor for the Department of Electronics Fundamentals at the Naval Radar School on Treasure Island, California before being released from the US Navy in 1946 with the rank of lieutenant.

 In 1948 he received an M.S. degree and a Ph.D. in chemistry in 1950 (both from the University of Wisconsin–Madison).
 His thesis was titled "High Frequency Titrations."

 He joined the University of Illinois as faculty in 1951 becoming a professor in 1962.
 Malmstadt's major areas of research were in precision null-point potentiometry, emission and absorption spectrochemical methods, automatic titrations, and automation of analytical methods.
 His book, Electronics for Scientists (co-written with Christie G. Enke), was seminal in introducing thousands of scientists to electronic methods of scientific data collection, leading to the nickname of "High Voltage Malmstadt".

 Malmstadt had a patent design for a titration apparatus.
 This was manufactured from 1954 by Sargent and sold under his name.
 Malmstadt wrote ten internationally used textbooks and more than 150 scientific articles.